kyleawayan/todo161/README.md

 ## Features
 - Simple and reactive UI.
-- Big number in UI shows how many tasks and events left at an easy glance.
+- Large display of remaining items shows how many tasks and events are left at an easy glance.
 - Create to-do items.
 - Create events, which feature a live countdown until the event.
 - Mark tasks as completed to remove them from the list.